rekalogika/rekalogika.dev/docs/mapper/02-object/01-map.md

 ---

 By default, Mapper will map a property on the source side to a property with the same name on the target side.
-If the names are different, you can use the `#[Map]` attribute.
+You can use the `#[Map]` attribute to change this default behavior.

 ## Mapping Properties with Different Source and Target Names